spokedu13/spokedu13/README.md

 ## :eyes: Interests

 - Web and Mobile Technologies
-- 2D and 3D Games
+- 2D and 3D Games on Mobile
 - Photography
 - Travelling